daun/pw-lang-de-modules/README.md

 You have discovered a spelling mistake?
 You have a suggestion for an alternative word?
 Or a translation makes no sense at all?

-Great, then follow the instructions in the [processwire-language-pack-helper](https://github.com/jmartsch/processwire-language-pack-helper) repo.
+## Contribute

+If you're missing a module, found a mistake or have any other type of suggestion, please create a pull request after following the instructions in the [processwire-language-pack-helper](https://github.com/jmartsch/processwire-language-pack-helper) repo.
 It comes with a full ProcessWire installation and allows you to easily update the translations.